kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ##### Integration tests

+* Test that calls the TokenRequest API to obtain a token that is bound to a Pod.
+It should assert that the token embeds a reference to the Pod object, as well as to the Node object that the Pod is assigned to.
-* Test that calls the TokenRequest API as a node user, to create a new token, and asserts that the current requesting node's information is correctly embedded into the resulting JWT.
+* Test that calls the TokenRequest API to obtain a token that is bound to a Node.
+It should assert that the token embeds a reference to the Node object.
+* Test that calls the TokenReview API with a token that is bound to a Node object that no longer exists.
+It should assert that the token does not validate once the Node has been deleted.

 <!--
 Integration tests are contained in k8s.io/kubernetes/test/integration.